 If another party is responsible for your injuries from a tire blowout, your first course of legal action should be to determine who is exactly at fault.
 If a tire manufacturer failed to follow accepted industry standards for its product, it put consumers at risk, and your attorney may suggest filing a product liability claim.

 Product liability laws exist to ensure that manufacturers release only safe, effective products that perform as the manufacturer intended.
-They must use safe designs that meet all industry requirements, consistent manufacturing operations and materials to ensure consistency and quality, and must adequately warn consumers of any risks associated with use of the product.
+They must use safe designs that meet all industry requirements, use consistent manufacturing operations and materials to ensure consistency and quality, and must adequately warn consumers of any risks associated with the use of the product.
 They must also provide thorough instructions for the proper intended uses of the product.

 If you or someone else finds the manufacturer used a defective design, faulty manufacturing processes, or failed to represent the product accurately, then you may want to pursue a product liability claim for the damage done by the defective product.